laravel-shift/cli/README.md

 shift-cli run anonymous-migrations facade-aliases
 ```

-By default, the automation is run against all PHP files within your Laravel project.
+By default, the automation is run against all PHP files under your current path.
 To limit the automation to a path or file, you may set the `--path` option.
 For example, to run the `anonymous-migrations` task against only the `database/migrations` directory, you may run:

 ```sh
 shift-cli run --path=database/migrations anonymous-migrations
 ```

 You may also use the `--dirty` option to only run the automation against files which have changed since your last commit.
-For example, to run the `anonymous-migrations` task against only the modified files, you may run:
+For example, to run the `anonymous-migrations` task against only the uncommitted PHP files, you may run:

 ```sh
 shift-cli run --dirty anonymous-migrations
 ```

 ## Automated Tasks
 - **anonymous-migrations**: (default) Convert class based database migrations into anonymous classes.